servee/servee/README.rst

 First you should put servee in your environment:

-pip install -e git+git://github.com/servee/servee.git#egg=servee
+pip install -e git+git://github.com/servee/servee.git#egg=django-servee

+or download and

+./setup.py install

-I don't think that pip is setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee?) and do pip install -r requirements.txt
+I pip is not setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee, or wherever you downloaded from) and do pip install -r requirements.txt

 Then add servee to installed apps and add the two middleware packages.